codehamusuta/react-chessboard/README.md

 The main chessboard component is in `src/ChessBoard.js`.
 Integration with chess.js is demonstrated in `App.js`.

 ## Project Status
 This is currently a toy project and is not actively maintained.
-However, if you think this is useful and would like to contribute or request of additinal functionality, feel free to reach out to me.
+However, if you think this is useful and would like to contribute or request of additional functionality, feel free to reach out to me.

 ## To run project